blues/app-accelerators/motor_monitor_and_vibration/README.md

 * vibration sensitivity (`sensitivity` property in the `card.motion.mode` command)
 * the number of buckets of vibration data captured
 * how often motion events are captured on the Notecard
-* how often events are send to Notehub
-* change how often motion events are sent to the cloud
+* how often motion events are sent to Notehub

 ## Create a Route with JSONata

 The app uses a JSONata in a Notehub route to determine the amount of vibration and to signal an alert when vibration is out of range for the current state of the motor.

-1. Create a new route with notefile `_notion.qo`.
+1. Create a new route with notefile `_motion.qo`.
 Copy the contents of the `route.jsonata` from this project into the JSONata transformation text input in the route setup page.

 (For testing, I used an http route to `https://website.site` to show the result of the route.
 You can use any route that works for your use case.)